hannamw/EAP-IG/README.md

 - Added a `requirements.txt` file, as well as an `environment.yml` file.
 I used conda to handle my virtual environments, so the latter might work better.
 - Removed the dependency on `cmapy`, because cmapy isn't updated to work with newer versions of matplotlib; full disclosure, some of the `visualization.py` code thus comes directly from `cmapy`, just updated a little.
 This is also nice because it removes the need to download `cmapy`'s dependencies.
 - Added more comments (but more documentation is still needed!)

+This repo owes a lot to:
+- [The original ACDC repo](https://github.com/ArthurConmy/Automatic-Circuit-Discovery), in particular for its conceptualization of the graph and its visualization—go check it out!
+- [Aaquib Syed's original EAP implementation](https://github.com/Aaquib111/edge-attribution-patching/tree/minimal-implementation), for its memory efficient implementation of EAP